What They Do: Conservation scientists and foresters manage the overall land quality of forests, parks, rangelands, and other natural resources.

 Most conservation scientists and foresters work full time and have a standard work schedule.

-Employment of conservation scientists and foresters is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
+Employment of conservation scientists and foresters is projected to grow 5 percent over the next ten years, faster than the average for all occupations.